thiago-a-souza/MongoDB/README.md

 // collection scan: age is not a prefix
 > db.people.find({"age" : 36})

-// index scan: the same order of the indexes
+// index scan and index sort: the same order of the indexes
 > db.people.find().sort({"name" : 1, "age" : -1 })

-// index scan: the opposite order of the indexes
+// index scan and index sort: the opposite order of the indexes
 > db.people.find().sort({"name" : -1, "age" : 1 })

-// collection scan: order is not the same/opposite
+// collection scan and in-memory sorting: order is not the same/opposite
 > db.people.find().sort({"name" : 1, "age" : 1 })

-// collection scan: order is not the same/opposite
+// collection scan and in-memory sorting: order is not the same/opposite
 > db.people.find().sort({"name" : -1, "age" : -1 })

-// index scan: regardless the sort order, the query is a prefix
+// index scan and in-memory sorting: query is a prefix but the sorting order is not the same/opposite
 > db.people.find({"name" : "john"}).sort({"name" : -1, "age" : -1 })
 ```